mui/material-ui/docs/data/material/getting-started/usage/usage.md

 ```

 You can play around with this code in the interactive Code Sandbox demo below.
-Try changing the `variant` on the Button to `"outlined"` to see how the style changes:
+Try changing the `variant` on the Button to `outlined` to see how the style changes:

 {{"demo": "Usage.js", "hideToolbar": true, "bg": true}}